What does Alfred mean?

-Alfred \a-lf-red, al-fred\ as a boy's name is pronounced AL-fred.
+Alfred [al-fred] as a boys' name is pronounced AL-fred.
 It is of Old English origin, and the meaning of Alfred is "elf or magical counsel".
 A rather common name before the Norman Conquest of Britain, being the name of Alfred the Great (ninth century), King of Wessex.
 Queen Victoria named her second son Alfred.
 The name was revived in the 19th century, but has faded since.
 An unlikely choice to parents due to gap-toothed Alfred E. Neuman from "Mad Magazine".
 Alfie is a pet form; Alfredo (al-FRAY-doh) is the Latin form.
 Poet Alfred Tennyson; movie director Alfred Hitchcock.

-Alfred is a very popular first name for males (#125 out of 1220, Top 10%) and also a very popular surname or last name for all people (#4520 out of 88799, Top 5%) (2000 U.S. Census).
+Alfred is a very popular first name for males (#125 out of 1220, Top 10%) and also a very popular surname for all people (#5601 out of 150436, Top 4%).
+(2000 U.S. Census)

 Alfred entered the list in 1880-1889 and reached its highest position of #35 in the U.S. then, and is at #920 presently.
 (2015 Birth Statistics)